rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 In Oracle eBusiness Suite databases, the issue of long running requests mostly crops up where a few concurrent requests keep on running.
 To resolve this, you need to gather more information about the database session associated with the concurrent requests.
-The following image shows to steps to collect this
+The following image shows steps to collect this

 information:

 ![]({% asset_path 2019-01-18-database-performance-tuning/Picture9.png %})